 Stage 1: Application Through Your National or Regional IP Office

-In the U.S., first an application to federally register a trademark must be submitted with the U.S. Patent and Trademark Office (USPTO).
+In the U.S., an application to federally register a trademark must first be submitted with the U.S. Patent and Trademark Office (USPTO).
 The international application is then submitted to the USPTO electronically using the Trademark Electronic Application System for International Applications (TEASi).
 Once the USPTO examines and certifies the application, it will then be forwarded to the World Intellectual Property Organization (WIPO).
-The international application must specify which countries under the Madrid Protocol you would like to seek trademark protection in.
+The international application must specify in which countries under the Madrid Protocol you would like to seek trademark protection.

 Stage 2: Formal Examination by WIPO

 WIPO reviews the international trademark registration applications.
 Upon WIPO’s approval, a certificate of the international registration will be issued.
 Meanwhile, WIPO will notify the respective intellectual property offices in the countries selected on the application.
 Although WIPO’s approval does not guarantee trademark registration in all selected countries nor guarantee trademark protection, an international registration is valid for 10 years once registration is obtained.
 Another advantage is that the international registration can be renewed at the end of each 10-year period directly with WIPO.

 Stage 3: Substantive Examination by National or Regional IP Offices

 Each country applied for will review the submitted application and make a decision to approve or deny within 12-18 months, depending on the country.
 A country’s decision may be challenged, subject to its local laws.
 Acceptance or refusal in one country does not affect the mark’s status in other countries.